usnistgov/800-63-3/sp800-63c/sec5_assertions.md

 Assertions MAY also include the following information:

 1. Key binding - Public key or key identifier of a key held by the subscriber to demonstrate their binding with the assertion described in [Section 5.1.2](#holderofkey).
-2. Attribute values and attribute claims - Information about the subscriber.
+2. Attribute values and attribute references - Information about the subscriber.
 3. Attribute metadata - Additional information about one or more subscriber attributes, such as that described in [[NISTIR 8112]](#nistir8112).

-Assertions SHOULD specify the AAL when an authentication event is being asserted and IAL when identity proofed attributes or claims based thereon are being asserted.
+Assertions SHOULD specify the AAL when an authentication event is being asserted and IAL when identity proofed attributes or references based thereon are being asserted.
 If not specified, the RP SHALL NOT assign any specific IAL or AAL to the assertion.

 An RP SHALL treat subject identifiers as not inherently globally unique.
 Instead, the value of the subject identifier of the assertion is usually in a namespace under the control of the issuer of the assertion.
 This allows an RP to talk to multiple IdPs without incorrectly conflating subjects from different IdPs.